bfoersterling/gotracer/docs/uncalled_vs_unreachable.md

-All uncalled functions are unreachable.\
+All uncalled functions are unreachable. (except for the default entrypoint)\
 Not all unreachable functions are uncalled.

 But by **iteratively removing uncalled** functions \